LorenzoJoquino/Physics215Project_CompSensGroup/README.md

-### Signal reconstruction at sub-Nyquist Frequencies
+### Limits of signal reconstruction at sub-Nyquist Frequencies via random sampling
 Matt Bagnes, Lorenzo Joquino

 To store and analyze signals accurately, we usually need to take samples very frequently, which can be costly.
 Steve Brunton\* discusses explores a smarter method where points are sampled at random intervals instead of at uniform intervals.
 This random sampling approach can still capture both the long-term and short-term characteristics of the signal, even with fewer samples.
 The sampled points can then be fitted in order to recreate the full signal.
 Our project tests the limits the reconstruction method based on the signal's complexity.

-\*we reference code by Steve Brunton from the book Data Driven Science and Engineering.

 #### Key Highlights